WayneChenTC/Recruiting-and-Applicant-Tracking-System/README.md

 ## Notes
 1. When uploading documents to a profile page you need to upload a PDF-format document.

-2. If you are a recruiter, you can change job seekers’ submittal status by going to "Companies & Jobs  -> Details, Jobs, and Applications -> View -> edit".
+2. If you are a recruiter, you can change job seekers’ submittal status by going to "Companies & Jobs  -> Details, Jobs, and Applications -> Jobs -> Applications -> Change Status".
 REMEMBER!
 You can ONLY change submittal status of applicaitons for the jobs you posted!!!

 3. If a job seeker hasn't uploaded his/her document yet, the "Document" field of a profile will show a small question mark image.